Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 The simulated data, inputted into a [Kafka cluster](https://kafka.apache.org/), is fetched and injected into the Lightstreamer server via [Kafka Connector](https://github.com/Lightstreamer/Lightstreamer-kafka-connector).

 The demo project consists of:
-- a web client designed to visualize the airport departure board from a browser
+- A web client designed to visualize the airport departure board from a browser.
-- a random flight information generator that acts as a message producer for Kafka
+- A random flight information generator that acts as a message producer for Kafka.
-- files to configure Kafka Connector according to the needs of the demo
+- Files to configure Kafka Connector according to the needs of the demo.

 ## The Web Client